salejandro/EGiG-MBIOD/Practical guide.md

 ### Workflow:

-1. You have first to trim down genomic sequences to the S gene neighborhood using a `Python` script:
+1. You have first to trim down genomic sequences to the S-gene neighborhood using a `Python` script:

       ```bash
       FILE="omicron-BA1.fasta" # rename accordingly